 There are two ways to test your skill in the console.
 With the first method, type what the user would say into the box at the top left.
 Be precise—spelling matters!
 Alternately, speak to the skill by clicking and holding the microphone icon and speaking.

 So far, the skill has one intent: LaunchRequest.
 This function responds to the user when they ask Alexa to open or launch the skill.
 The user will say, "Alexa, open Cake Walk."
 Cake Walk is the name of your skill and was automatically set as the invocation name for the skill.
 You can change the invocation name, but let's leave it as is for this exercise.

 When testing your skill in the Alexa developer console, you don't need to provide the wake word (usually "Alexa").
 Typing or saying, "Open Cake Walk" is fine.
 When testing on an Alexa-enabled device, you need the wake word: "Alexa, open Cake Walk."

 When you open the skill, does it say, “Hello!
 Welcome to Cake Walk.
 That was a piece of cake!
 Bye!”?
 If so, congratulations!
 You have laid the groundwork for the skill.
 You will be building new skills with compelling conversational voice experiences in no time.

 There is still a lot to learn!
 In the next section, you will expand the skill to make it more useful.

-If your skill isn't working or you're getting some kind of syntax error, download the following working code sample.
-Go to the Code tab in the Alexa developer console and copy and paste the code into the index.js file.
+If your skill isn't working or you're getting some kind of syntax error, download the code sample in Node.js or Python from the links below.
+Then, go to the Code tab in the Alexa developer console and copy and paste the code into the index.js file or the lambda_function.py file.
 Be sure to save and deploy the code before testing it.